DataSF/draft-publishing-standards/README.md

 # Draft Standards Reference for City and County of San Francisco Data

 [DataSF](https://datasf.org) operates the City and County of San Francisco's [official open data portal](https://data.sfgov.org).
-We are documenting standards to make data more useful and consistent across the City and at scale.
+We are documenting standards to make data more useful and consistent across the City at scale.

 This document serves several purposes: